jzacsh/drupalsh/readme.md

 ###About###
 ------------
-Shell scripts that often come in handy, working with drupal.
+Tiny [bash](http://www.gnu.org/software/bash/manual/bashref.html) shell scripts and [functions](http://www.gnu.org/software/bash/manual/bashref.html#Shell-Functions) for working with drupal.
+Typically a function is something you can only run when sourced (eg.: in your login shell), while scripts can be run even without an interactive shell.

-All scripts here are fairly simple in function.
+All utilities here are fairly simple in function.
 They're mostly wrappers around other popular drupal utilities like [drush](http://drupal.org/project/drush) and [features](http://drupal.org/project/features).

 Usage